 |72-hour travel card||€18,00||Check prices|

 Roma Pass cost

-With the 48-hour Roma Pass, you are saving money or breaking evening when visiting any one of the attractions except for the Colosseum or Borghese Gallery.
+With the 48-hour Roma Pass, you are saving money or breaking evening when visiting any one of the attractions except for the Colosseum.
 However, if you throw in the free map and travel guide and the reduced ticket prices to other attractions besides your chosen free attraction, it’s still worth buying the Roma Pass.

 Tip: If you want to visit the Vatican Museums as well, it will cost you €17 (plus €4 online booking fee including priority access) to buy and reserve your entry separately.

 Save yourself a lot of time and trouble by simply buying the Roma Pass online.
 After arriving in Rome, you can simply pick it up from one of these Rome tourist INFOPOINTS.

 Tips to get the most out of the Roma pass

 - Choose the most expensive attractions to see with your free priority access benefit.
 Good choices are the Castel San Angelo, Borghese Gallery and Capitoline Museums.
 If you do it this way the Roma Pass worth it.

 - All the Rome city passes are hour-based passes.
 This means you should only activate it once you are ready to start using it.

 - Rome gets really busy in the peak season.
 Prioritize your sightseeing by starting with the one you want to see most and go there early in the morning or late in the afternoon.